 may not work in or with the following Hazardous Occupations (HO).
 They are listed by Hazardous Occupation Number:

-Limited apprentice/student-learner exemptions
+*Limited apprentice/student-learner exemptions apply to these occupations.

 Employment Standard Administration Wage and Hour -Additional Fact Sheets and Guides: